Defining how your data is spread among workers is one of the most important aspects of distributed computation.

 Test your Datums¶

-The number of datums defines how they are distributed across a job's available workers.
+The granularity of your datums defines how your data will be distributed across the available workers allocated to a job.
 Pachyderm allows you to check those datums:

 - for a past job

-Testing a glob pattern before creating a pipeline¶
+Testing your glob pattern before creating a pipeline¶

 You can use the

-pachctl list datum -f <my_pipeline_spec.json> command to preview the datums created by a pipeline.
+pachctl list datum -f <my_pipeline_spec.json> command to preview the datums defined by a pipeline given its specification file.

 The pipeline does not need to have been created for the command to return the list of datums.
-This "dry run" helps you adjust your glob pattern when creating your pipeline specification file.
+This "dry run" helps you adjust your glob pattern when creating your pipeline.

 pachctl list datum -f edges.json